Södertälje: Libraries

-Södertälje's city library was originally run by an independent association, but was taken over by the City council in 1945.
+Södertälje's city library was originally run by an independent association, but was taken over by the city council in 1945.
 It moved to its present location in 1978.
 Lectures, courses and theatre are also held at the premises.
 The library has branches in Hölö, Järna, Enhörna, Hovsjö and Mölnbo.
 The libraries in Enhörna, Hölö and Mölnbo are combined school and public libraries.

 Sports

 In basketball, Södertälje BBK or SBBK is one of the best in the country, and Södertalje KINGS became Swedish Champions in 2013, 2014 and 2015.
 In total SBBK has won 10 golds for the male team Södertalje KINGS and 12 golds for the female team Telge Basket.
 SBBK has in total 132 Swedish Championships since the star in 1968.
 Täljehallen is the home for SBBK.

 The city is home to Södertälje SK, a classic and successful ice hockey team currently playing in Sweden's second-highest league – HockeyAllsvenskan – with Scaniarinken as their home arena.
 Assyriska FF and Syrianska FC are also two successful football clubs started in 1974 and 1977.
 They play at the same arena; Södertälje Fotbollsarena.

-Södertälje Storm Rugby League club are a pioneering Rugby league team, playing in the Swedish National Rugby League, which was formed in 2015.
+The Södertälje Rugbyklubb was formed in 1968.
+The Södertälje Storm Rugby League club are a pioneering Rugby league team, playing in the Swedish National Rugby League, which was formed in 2015.

 There is an indoor swimming arena in which elite training and races are held, named Sydpoolen (English: the South pool).